fhildeb/burnt-pix-bot/README.md

 3. Set `burntPix` and `maximumRedefines` in [`/scripts/redefineBurntPix.ts`](./scripts/redefineBurntPix.ts)
 4. Adjust `ITERATION_NUMBER`, `MAX_GAS_PRICE` in [`/consts/constants.ts`](./consts/constants.ts)

+> **CAUTION**: Never share your private key with anyone or upload it to public repositories.
+Anyone who possesses it can access your funds, assets, or even gain access to your Universal Profile if the controller has administrative rights!

 ## Further Information

 - **How to save gas**: Dont call redefine transactions using the Universal Profile.
 It will use significantly more gas because the transaction has to go through the smart contract account.
 Therefore, provide the `PRIVATE_KEY` of a separate Wallet or the [Universal Profile Controller](https://support.lukso.network/extension/controllers).